likeastore/ngDialog/CONTRIBUTING.md

 In addition, where a contribution is aimed at resolving a bug or implementing a feature that can only be measured in a real browser, an e2e test proving the expected behaviour should be included.

+# README

+If your PR adds new behhaviour or modifies existing behaviour, the README should be updated.

 # Coding style

 > All code in any code-base should look like a single person typed it, no matter how many people contributed.